The Bankrate promise

 At Bankrate we strive to help you make smarter financial decisions.
 While we adhere to strict , this post may contain references to products from our partners.
 Here's an explanation for .

 The 401(k) is one of the most popular retirement plans for good reason.
 It offers a way to save for the future and receive tax benefits — both lowering current taxable income and deferring taxes on investment gains — for doing so.
-But the shortcomings of the 401(k) include a limited selection of investment funds and the need to select those funds yourself.
-If you are lacking in expertise at investing, it may prove to be challenging to maximize your portfolio.
+However, the shortcomings of the 401(k) include a limited selection of investment funds and the need to select those funds yourself.
+If you lack expertise in investing, it may prove to be challenging to maximize your portfolio.